 The roofing material is asphalt composition shingles.
 The slope or pitch of the roof is medium.
 Metal gutters are used to collect the roof water drainage.
-The roof is approximately 15 years old.
-To determine the exact age of the roof ask the seller for invoices and warranty information from the contractor.
+The roofing material was just recently installed.

-4.2 INSPECTION METHOD
+INSPECTION METHOD

 The inspection of this roof was conducted from the roof surface.
 The inspector walked on the roof and made a visual inspection of the components listed below.